gh0stintheshe11/ECE1387-CAD-for-Digital-Circuit-Synthesis-and-Layout/assignment_1/readme.md

 - Architecture used
 - Routing success/failure
 - Total number of routing segments used
+- Total routing time in milliseconds (does not include GUI time, just the routing algorithm)

 If GUI is enabled (`-i`), a graphical window displays the routing solution with color-coded nets.